 If you’ve got your own wheels, it’s easy to visit the other main sights in Hatta, which include the Hatta Fort, Hatta Heritage Village (where you’ll walk through a reconstructed village with homes, a market and more), and Hatta Honey Bee Farm, before you make your way back to Dubai.

-If you’d rather go on an organized day trip to Hatta, then consider this Hatta Safari and Bee Garden Visit, that picks you up from Dubai (or another emirate) and not only takes you to Hatta, but also to other nearby heritage and archaeological sites of interest, offering you a picnic breakfast in the mountains.
+If you’d rather go on an organized day trip to Hatta, then consider this Hatta Safari and Bee Garden Visit, which picks you up from Dubai (or another emirate) and not only takes you to Hatta, but also to other nearby heritage and archaeological sites of interest, offering you a picnic breakfast in the mountains.

 It takes approximately 90 minutes to travel the 126km distance from Dubai to Hatta.